Transitioning to university is a big deal!

 Health Computing is a team of Information Technology (IT) specialists in the Faculty of Health.
 They provide IT support and consultation on all aspects of computing to the Faculty of Health community.

-Your Applied Health Sciences Endowment Fund (AHSEF) supports student-initiated projects that enhance the academic environment and student life of undergraduate Faculty of Health students.
+Your Applied Health Sciences Endowment Fund (AHSEF) supports student-initiated projects that enhance the academic environment and student life of undergraduate students in the Faculty of Health.
 Each semester, Faculty of Health undergraduate students are encouraged to submit proposals to have their projects and/or events funded.

 Visit the AHSEF website to learn more about the projects funded by this student-led group.

 An AHSSIE (pronounced "awe-zee") is a member of the Faculty of Health community.
 Students in the faculty often refer to themselves as AHSSIES.

 AHSUM (pronounced "AWE-some") stands for Association of Health Students Undergraduate Members.
 As your student society, they coordinate social events (meet and greets, BBQs, beach trips, etc.) and offer a number of services for undergraduate students in the Faculty of Health.
 The AHSUM office is located in B.C.
 Matthews Hall (BMH) 1035A, within the Lounge.

 Visit the AHSUM website to learn more about the services they offer to Faculty of Health students.